nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/template_ble.rst

 ############

 The sample demonstrates a template for Sidewalk End Node application.
-It is optimized for Bluetooth LE only.
+It is optimized for Bluetooth LE.

 .. _template_ble_requirements: